-For this reason, we followed the latter closely, oftentimes using the same notation and hypothesis, but also taking into account some important remarks in the comments section of \cite{SW}.
-In particular, we used the same topology in the Grassmann algebra; the only relevant difference is that, in our work, the latter was defined as a power series of the norm parameter $z^{2}$ instead of $z$.
-This was of course possible because the renormalization group transformation preserves parity, as stated in Proposition \ref{parity}.
+For this reason, we followed \cite{BryWri} closely, also taking into account some remarks from \cite{SW}.
+In particular, we used the same family of norms on the Grassmann algebra; the only relevant difference is that, in our work, the latter was defined as a power series of the norm parameter $z^{2}$ instead of $z$.
+This is of course possible because the renormalization group transformation preserves parity.
 Although simple, this modification is essential to develop the method.
-As mentioned in \cite{SW} and reiterated in Section \ref{rgtransformation} of the present paper, the gap in \cite{BryWri} has its roots in their definition of $\sigma_{(s,t)}$, which should be homogeneous of degree one.
-This is why we considered $\sigma_{(s,t)}^{2}$ here instead of $\sigma_{(s,t)}$.
-As it turns out, the even powers of $\sigma_{(s,t)}^{2}$ pair naturally with the even powers of $z^{2}$, and the algebra of the norm coefficients can be dealt with to produce the Hamilton-Jacobi (majorant) equation which controls the flow.
+As mentioned in \cite{SW} and reiterated in Section \ref{rgtransformation} of the present paper, the gap in \cite{BryWri} has its roots in the definition of $\sigma_{(s,t)}$, which involves a square root, hence makes the function behave non-smoothly as $\sqrt{|t-s|}$ when $s \to t$.
+In our analysis, we have taken great care to keep the feature that only $\sigma_{(s,t)}^{2}$ appears in the bounds of the flow equation.